 We all came from different parts of the country: Jaipur, Ludhiana, Shimla, Kolkata, Mumbai, Dehradun, Agartala… an endless list.
 But somehow, we managed to overcome any instincts regional.
 We had only one instinct: and that was called fun.
 Each one of had decided to bring fun to the table, and the rest as they, was history.

-To the girls who will always be in my heart; to my soul sisters.
-Have a happy, happy Friendship Day, each and every one of you.
+I will cherish and celebrate friendship with those girls who will always be in my heart; to my soul sisters… Have an immensely Happy Friendship Day!
 We may not necessarily have been birds of the same feather; but what makes us special is that, in our own individual way, we all flocked together!